-Big or small, blonde or brown, spotted or plain, hairy, or even bald.
-Our pets come in different sizes and shapes.
-We have bred our pets to look a certain way, either for aesthetic reasons or to perform their work better, since they became domesticated.
-The skulls of our pets are no exception, and by selective breeding, three main types of skulls have developed.
-These are the mesocephalic skull, brachycephalic skull, and dolichocephalic skull.
-To be able to give your pet the care they need, and monitor their health, it’s important to have basic knowledge of their build.
-Certain skull shapes come with their own set of problems and health issues which we will discuss further in this article.
-We will also look at the basic differences between the three skull types, and what other implications this might have for you as a pet owner.
+Big or small, blonde or brown, spotted or plain, hairy, or even bald, our pets come in different sizes and shapes.
+Many dogs and cats are bred to look a certain way, either for aesthetic reasons or to perform their work better.
+The skulls of our pets are no exception, and through selective breeding, three main types of skulls have developed.
+These are the mesocephalic skull, the brachycephalic skull, and the dolichocephalic skull.
+To be able to give your pet the care they require and monitor their health, it’s important to have basic knowledge of their build.
+In this article, we will discuss the basic differences between the three skull types and what implications this might have for your pet.

 Mesocephalic

 From all skull shapes, we speak of mesocephalic when the skull is in proportion.
 It has an intermediate length and width.
 Mesocephalic is also called square-skulled, and basically means a normal skull shape.
-Examples of dog breeds with a mesocephalic skull are Beagles, Labradors, Golden Retriever, Corgi etc. For cats examples are the Domestic Shorthair and the Egyptian Mau.
-There are no known added health risks or issues associated with mesocephalic skulls.
+Some examples of dog breeds with a mesocephalic skull are Beagles, Labradors, Golden Retrievers and Corgis.
+For cats, examples are the Domestic Short hair and the Egyptian Mau.
+There are no known additional health risks or issues associated with mesocephalic skulls.

 Brachycephalic

 Dogs and cats that have a face with a pushed in appearance, often also referred to as flat-faced or snub-nosed, have a brachycephalic skull.
-The literal translation of cephalic is head, and brachy is short, and therefore means a skull with shortened skull bones.
 We speak of brachycephaly when the shape of the skull is shorter than typical for the species.
-There are a few theories why they started breeding brachycephalic dogs, with one being that it was to achieve strong jaws for fighting and hunting.
+Brachycephalic is a latin word and, when translated, means short (brachy) head (cephalus).
+There are a few theories as to why they started breeding brachycephalic dogs, with one being that it was to achieve strong jaws for fighting and hunting.
 Another theory is that they are bred like this because it resembles human infant-like features, which attracts us as humans.

-Other issues which may arise in pets with a brachycephalic skull are frequent infections of the cornea, an impaired ability to fully close the eyelids, tear deficiency, entropion which is when the eyelids curl inwards which may result in corneal ulcerations, pigmentary keratitis, problems with the lacrimal glands (tear glands), and having an underbite.
-When teeth are not aligned properly due to an underbite, this may result in dental disease or difficulty chewing and chronic pain in the mouth.
+Other issues that may arise in pets with a brachycephalic skull are frequent infections of the cornea, an impaired ability to fully close the eyelids, tear deficiency, entropion in which the eyelids curl inwards, which in turn may result in corneal ulcerations, pigmentary keratitis, problems with the lacrimal glands (tear glands), and having an underbite.
+When teeth are not aligned properly due to an underbite, this may result in dental disease and/or difficulty chewing and chronic pain in the mouth.

-Besides the general issues that may arise within breeds that have a brachycephalic skull, there are also genetic issues that are more prevalent within certain breeds which are connected to having a brachycephalic skull.
+Besides the general health problems that may arise within breeds that have a brachycephalic skull, there are also genetic issues that are more prevalent within certain breeds that are connected to having a brachycephalic skull.
 An example of this is syringomyelia, which is a very painful neurological condition.
 This condition is often seen in toy breeds with a brachycephalic skull, like the Chihuahua and Cavalier King Charles Spaniel.

-If you own a pet with a brachycephalic skull, always keep a close eye on their health and be very mindful when exercising them for overheating.
-If you wish to let your brachycephalic pet travel by airplane, keep in mind that airlines often have strict rules in place about when (time of the year), and how they need to travel (size crate).
-These rules are additional to the laws and regulations that countries set regarding to pet import and export.
+If you own a pet with a brachycephalic skull, always keep a close eye on their health and be very mindful when exercising them to prevent heatstroke.
+If you wish to let your brachycephalic pet travel by airplane, keep in mind that airlines often have strict rules in place about when (time of the year) and how they need to travel (crate size).
+These rules are additional to the laws and regulations that countries set in regard to pet imports and exports.
 There are also many airlines that will not fly snub-nosed pets at all.

 Dolichocephalic

 Dolichocephaly is when the skull is longer than typical for the species.
 Examples of cats with a dolichocephalic skull are the Siamese and Abyssinian.
-Dogs with dolichocephalic skulls are the Saluki, Greyhound, Whippet etc. These breeds were bred with a long snout to improve sight, as the long and narrow nose highers the range of their vision.
-It also benefits when sniffing and tracking.
-While there are not as many health issues associated with a dolichocephalic skull as with the brachycephalic skull, there are still some health issues to look out for.
+In dogs, a dolichocephalic skull can be seen in breeds such as the Collie, Dachshund, Saluki, Greyhound, and Whippet.
+Many dogs with a dolichocephalic skull were bred for hunting.
+For example, the typical sight hound has a long snout, which helps enhance their horizon scanning.
+A long snout also benefits when sniffing and tracking.
+While there are not as many health issues associated with a dolichocephalic skull as with a brachycephalic skull, there are still some health problems to look out for.

 Head shapes